lingerlilac/dcum/README.md

 *Logic plane part*

 The logic plane is the ``brain'' of our platform.
 As shown in Fig. \ref{fig:framework}: association control, overload diagnosing, related factors exploration, real-time data receiving, and data preprocessing are working on it.
 We will introduce these functional modules in the following paragraphs.

+*Data receiving and processing*
+Typical SDWN will produce large amounts of data samples that should be processed and transmitted in real-time to other functions.
+It is challenging to guarantee time performance when the scale of the WLAN is big enough to cause abundant computational loads.
+There are several kinds of computations.
+For example, maintaining data to compute link statistics, packet statistics, channel statistics, packet statistics; merging these statistics to be useful data items, and preprocessing these data items.
+To guarantee time performance, we code all the data receiving modules with the C language, and apply numerous optimization methods in these modules.